 In writing this article I started with a clear picture in my mind about why I like to hike.
 I don’t have to think too hard about why I enjoy hiking so much or about what drives me in life, and why I do the things I do.
 Are other people this transparent in their motivations or is it just me?
 The following are just some of the reasons we hike.
 Some will have an affinity with them and others will think ‘what the…’?

 The obvious reason that many people hike is fitness.
 It doesn’t matter how far you walk or for how long, you are improving your health at the same time.
 For many of us it is the opportunity to get out of the office and exercise muscles we don’t use much of the week when we’re sitting at a desk.

 The Lancet (one of the world’s oldest and best known general medical journals) found that sitting at least eight hours a day increases your chance of premature death by up to 60% and this is now considered as posing as great a threat to your health as smoking, and causing more deaths than obesity.
 The prevention?
 One hour of brisk walking or cycling, which can be spread over the day.

 Weight loss is also another health benefit of hiking, in particular for males.
-While I may not be trying to lose weight when hiking, I will lose on average up to 7 kg (15lbs) on a two-week hike.
-Females will usually not lose the same amount due to physiological differences but will still lose weight and tone up on long hikes.
+While I may not be trying to lose weight when hiking, I will lose on average up to 3-3.5 kg a week on average when I’m out bush.
+Females will usually not lose the same amount due to physiological differences but will still lose weight and tone up on longer hikes.

 For most of us hiking is very different from what we do in our day jobs.
 We are walking around, we are outside and we usually don’t have computers and mobile phones beeping at us.
 I carry a fair amount of technology for the blog and I enjoy going into areas with no phone and Internet access.
 Between this blog and work, I spend about ten hours a day online so it’s nice to just get away.